 Set aside 1/3 cup of caramel sauce for swirling into the ice cream, and keep the rest to serve later.

-Add your chilled custard mixture to your ice cream maker and churn until thickened.
+Add the chilled custard mixture to your ice cream maker and churn until thickened.

-Once your ice cream has thickened to your desired consistency, slowly drizzle in the caramel sauce (while the machine is still running) just until it is swirled into the mix.
+Once the ice cream has thickened to your desired consistency, slowly drizzle in the caramel sauce (while the machine is still running) just until it is swirled into the mix.

 You can serve it immediately if you like your ice cream the consistency of "soft serve", but I prefer mine firmer.
 Just place it in a container with a tight-fitting lid and chill in the freezer for a few hours.
 I find fresh ice cream tastes best within a week of preparing it, but we rarely have any that lasts longer than a few days!